pingcap/docs-cn/garbage-collection-configuration.md

 enable-compaction-filter = true
 ```

-You can also enable this GC mechanism by modifying the configuration online.
+You can also enable this GC mechanism by modifying the configuration dynamically.
 See the following example:

 {{< copyable "sql" >}}